 Buying a car on finance can sometimes be a headache.
-You’re offered a great deal, only to apply and find out it’s not as good as you were led to believe.
+You’re offered a great deal, only to apply and find out it’s not as good as you expected.

 More confusing still is working out the interest rates set by finance companies and what ‘APR’ is all about.
-Let’s shed a little light on what that actually means.
+Let’s take a look at what that actually means.

 What is an APR?

 When you borrow money, the APR is the amount of interest that’s added to the total amount owed, and any other associated fees.